CJSatnarine/CJSatnarine.github.io/content/projects/wannabe_game_developer/_index.md

 - *Pygame*: did a bit in highschool, but that's about it
 - *Kyzen*: soon to be first beta tester of [Kyzen 2D game engine](https://github.com/luut189/kyzen)

+I am currently trying to focus on using Unity.

 ## Projects
 ###### Projects coming soon!